codeskyblue/gohttp/README.md

 # HTTP Watcher

 Focus on design and code.
-Hit F5 when needed for you, automatically
+Hit F5 when needed for you, automatically.

+No copy and paste javascript, http-watcher add the reload hook automatically.

 >
 HTTP file Server + HTTP proxy + Directory Watcher: Wacher directory for change, automatically reload connected bowsers.
-Works for both HTML + CSS + JS and dynamic web project
+Works for both static and dynamic web project.

 ### build